fossasia/wp-dev-buddy/readme.txt

 == Changelog ==

+= 3.0.2 =
+Bug fix: Unchanged OAuth Access Token should no longer become incorrect when changes are saved via the admin

 = 3.0.1 =
 **Please note that Twitter has a recency restriction of one week on searches.
 If a search term hasn't been tweeted in the past week Twitter will return no results.**
 * Implemented code amendment that ensures that the plugin provides the user with useful feedback if a search term returns no tweets